sarabawale/badlibs/README.md

 5. Repeat steps 3-4 depending on the number of players in the game (max 5)

-## Testing/Playing the Game
+## Playing the Game

-Explain how to run the automated tests for this system
+*There are 2 versions of the same story - I recommend "3littlepigs-short.txt" for quick testing but not for a full game

 Once all players are connected, the game setup will begin.
 The scribe will be asked to choose a story.
-I have included 2 versions of the same story - I recommend "3littlepigs-short.txt" for quicker testing.

 ### Break down into end to end tests